 - Working in the Outer Continental Shelf

-- Have a business-related intent for visiting the US
+- You have a business-related intent for visiting the US

 - You intend to return to your home country as soon as your visa expires (unless you must extend it to further engage in business affairs)